dictation-toolbox/natlink/readme.md

 - load_on_begin_utterance (default: False): check for and load or reload any new or changed scripts at the beginning of each utterance
 - load_on_mic_on (default: True): check for and load or reload any new or changed scripts when the microphone state changes to "on".
 - load_on_startup (default: True): check for and load scripts as soon as Dragon loads Natlink.
+- load_on_user_changed (default: True): check for and load scripts when the user profile changes.

 ## COM Module (C++)